HUFGhani/Well-pharmacy-Technical-Assessment/README.md

 1. Open Terminal or Command Line/ PowerShell.
 2. Navigate to the location where the project has been download or cloned.
 3. Run `./gradlew clean bootrun` which would run the project.
-4. Go to your web browser and type in localhost:8080/surgeries or [click here](http://localhost:8080/surgeries)
+4.Go to your web browser and type in localhost:8080 or [click here](http://localhost:8080) you would be introduced to a swagger documentation outlining the endpoint and the request and response body to use the API.

 # Help me open a pharmacy